-Make sure you know how to swim and know how to swim in open water.
-Swimming in the pool is one thing, swimming in the open water is a completely different skillset for someone new to swimming.
+Make sure you know how to swim, especially in open water.
+Swimming in the pool is one thing, but swimming in open water is a completely different skill for someone new to triathlon.
 Make sure you get to a body of water with a friend and try swimming in open water well before race day.

-2. Get Fit
+2. Check Your Bike Fit

-The type of bike you ride on for your first season of triathlon doesn’t matter, but it has to fit right and it has to be operational.
-Triathlons have been going on for well over 40 years and triathletes have ridden everything from single speed cruisers to high-end triathlon specific bikes.
-Whatever type of bike you ride, make sure it fits you correctly and make sure the brakes, gearing, wheels and headset are all in great working condition.
-You don’t want to get stuck in the wrong gear on a steep hill because your bike doesn’t shift and you certainly don’t want your headset and handlebars to come loose on the other side of that steep hill.
+The type of bike you ride for your first season of triathlon doesn’t matter, but it has to fit right and be operational.
+Triathlons have been going on for well over 40 years, so triathletes have ridden everything from single-speed cruisers to cutting-edge triathlon-specific bikes.
+Whatever type of bike you ride, make sure it fits you correctly and make sure the brakes, gearing, wheels, and headset are all in great working condition.
+You don’t want to get stuck in the wrong gear on a steep hill because your bike doesn’t shift properly, and you certainly don’t want your headset and handlebars to come loose on the other side of that steep hill.

 Many people will tell you to run without socks.
-If you are contending for an Age Group prize this may mean the difference between the podium or not, but for someone racing their first triathlon, I would advise against this.
-Even the most experienced racer should practice sockless running quite a few times before attempting this on race day.
-The downside if you don’t heed this advice is typically some raw skin on the back of your Achilles.
+If you are contending for an Age Group prize this may mean the difference between the podium or not — but for someone racing their first triathlon, I would advise against this.
+Even the most experienced racer should practice running sockless quite a few times before attempting this on race day.
+If you don’t heed this advice, the downside is typically some raw skin on the back of your Achilles.

 4. Practice Your Transitions

-Practice transitions for at least 15 minutes on 4 separate occasions.
+Practice transitions for at least 15 minutes on four separate occasions.
 If you have to skip a workout to do this, I’m giving you permission.
 Be prepared and know what you are up against.
-You won’t know how to execute a good transition unless you practice them a few times.
+You won’t know how to execute a good transition unless you practice each one a few times.

-5. Race Simulation
+5. Replicate the Race Beforehand

 As you gain experience, you’ll learn the long list of tasks that will allow you to race more comfortably and efficiently as you move from your first race to your second and so on.
-There is a lot to learn, but knowing what to expect is half the battle!
+There is a lot to learn, but knowing what to expect is half the battle.
 Good luck and have fun!